 (b) Capital expenditure in respect of manufacturing establishments where production had not commenced before the end of the year, is included.

-(c) Included in land and existing buildings acquisitions.
+(c) Included in New Building Work.

 Analysis of establishments by size, 1978 All United Kingdom establishments classified to the industry (a)